RhysLewsley/the_bookshelf/README.md

 # The Bookshelf 📚

-A community-driven book club website that brings book lovers together to discuss and share their thoughts on monthly book selections.
+A community-driven book club website that brings book lovers together reading monthly book selections.

+## 🌐 Live Demo

+The website is fully functional and can be viewed here:
+<a href="https://rhyslewsley.github.io/the_bookshelf/" target="_blank" rel="noopener">Live Website</a>

 ## 🌟 About The Project

 The Bookshelf is a responsive website for a book club community that connects readers from all over the world.
-Members participate in monthly book discussions and share their insights about carefully selected literary works in a welcoming and respectful environment.
+Members participate in monthly readalongs and are given the opportunity to share their insights about the carefully selected literary works and connect with like-minded individuals in a welcoming and respectful environment through The Bookshelf's social media accounts linked on the website.

 ## ✨ Features